-3.5.1.
+- 3.5.1.
 An enrolled student may request to transfer to a different course of study within the same or to another School/College within the University.
-All requests for transfer shall be considered by the relevant Course Leader taking into account factors including the student's academic achievement, course entry criteria and availability of places.
-For international students consideration will also be given to their visa status and Tier 4 compliance.
-(Students must also refer to the Student Services Team regarding any implications of a change of course of study to their funding, for example, Student Finance England).
+All requests for transfer shall be considered by the relevant Course Leader taking into account factors including the student's academic achievement, language of previous credits where the provision is bilingual or in a second language, course entry criteria and availability of places. - 3.5.2.
+For international students, consideration will be given to their visa status and immigration compliance.